databricks/spark-redshift/tutorial/README.md

              .mode(SaveMode.Overwrite)
              .save()
 ```
-Listing 8: Providing Custom Schema
+Listing 7: Providing Custom Schema

 Note how we have specified every column as non-nullable in the custom schema.

 In this section we illustrated how Data Sources API provides a unified API to work with multiple datasources.
-This feature is enabled by the generic DataFrame interface.
-We also looked at how a DataFrame can be saved to Redshift with a user-defined schema.
+This feature is enabled by the generic `DataFrame` interface.
+We also looked at how a `DataFrame` can be saved to Redshift with a user-defined schema.
 None of this is unique to spark-redshift.
-It is provided by the Data Sources API for use with all compatible packages.
+It is provided by the DataSources API for use with all compatible packages.
+This is the feature that makes the DataSource API such a powerful tool for ETL usecases.

-## Why not just use JDBC ##

-After all spark-redshift does use the Amazon JDBC driver.
-There are two reasons why it won't work-

-1. While data can be read from a Redshift table using just JDBC, the process is very slow.
-JDBC only exposes the ResultSet interface which retrieves rows sequentially. spark-redshift uses the Redshift UNLOAD command to improve the throughput substantially.
-2. Writing to Redshift using JDBC is possible only between two Redshift tables of the same Redshift database. spark-redshift provides a unified way to integrate Redshift with other data sources supported by the Redshift API.
-Using the JDBC library implies we can write only one row at a time using (INSERT/UPDATE) commands. spark-redshift utilizes DataFrame instances in parallel combined with the COPY utility of Redshift to provide extremely high throughput.

 ## Under the Hood - Putting it all together##